8 Exciting Reasons Data Analytics Will Ignite Your Career In 2024

 Is data analyst a good career?

-The average salary for an analyst in the United States is just under $75,000 per year.
-The field is growing rapidly, with a projected 23 percent increase in job opportunities from 2021-2031, far more than the average 5 percent for any other industry.
-Companies such as Amazon, Facebook, and Google are actively seeking data analysts.
-This is a promising career choice with great potential for growth and development.
+Yes, data analysis is a promising career with a strong job outlook.
+The average annual salary for an analyst in the United States is just under $75,000.
+The demand skills for data analysts is growing rapidly, with a projected 23 per cent increase in job opportunities from 2021 to 2031, significantly higher than the average 5 per cent growth rate across other industries.
+Major tech companies like Amazon, Facebook, and Google are actively seeking professionals with strong analytical skills.
+This career offers great potential for growth and development in a wide variety of industries.

 How much do data analysts make?